hughsk/ast-pipeline/README.md

 This is straightforward and pretty repeatable, but if you start chaining together multiple transforms together that work like this, you get increasing overhead from parsing/deparsing the JavaScript AST.
-In larger projects, this can make builds take at least 5 times longer than they would without the transforms.
+In larger projects, this can make builds take considerably longer than they would without the transforms.

 So, `ast-pipeline` lets you pass in an array of streams as normal, but also